-This accelerated program with Rutgers New Jersey Medical School in Newark is available to entering first-year students only.
-More information on the program and the application process is available from Dr. Sudhir Nayak (nayak@tcnj.edu) and on the following website: https://biology.tcnj.edu/academics/medical-careers/7-year-medicalprogram/
+This accelerated program with Rutgers New Jersey Medical School in Newark is available to entering first-year students applying from high school.
+More information on the program and the application process is available from Dr. Sudhir Nayak (nayak@tcnj.edu) and on the following website: https://biology.tcnj.edu/academics/medical-careers/7-year-medical-program/

+Major Courses Maior Courses --------------- ------- ---------
-Major Courses BIO 099/Orientation to Biology 0 course unit BIO 201/Foundations of Biological Inquiry 1 course unit BIO 211/Cell Biology and Biochemistry 1 course unit BIO 221/Ecology and Field Biology 1 course unit BIO 231/Genetics 1 course unit

-Two additional 300- or 400-level biology option courses (by advisement), one of which must have a lab and no more than one may be transfer credit from another institution.
-(BIO 393, 394, 399, 493, 494, 495, and 496 do not qualify to meet this requirement.)
+Major Courses BIO 099/Orientation to Biology 0 course unit BIO 201/Foundations of Biological Inquiry 1 course unit BIO 211/Cell Biology and Biochemistry 1 course unit BIO 221/Ecology and Field Biology 1 course unit BIO 231/Genetics 1 course unit A minimum of two additional 300- or 400-level 2 course units approved courses, one of which must have a lab and the 400 level. d at least one of which must be at BIO 498/Biology Seminar 1 course unit Total major courses 7 course units Correlate Courses CHE 201, 202/General Chemistry I, II 2 course units CHE 331, 332/Organic Chemistry I, II 2 course units MAT 127/Calculus A 1 course unit MAT 127/Calculus A One of the following courses (by advisement) 1 course unit 1 course unit One of the following courses (by advisement) One of the following courses (by advisement) MAT 128/Calculus B One of the following courses (by advisement) MAT 128/Calculus B MAT 200/Discrete Mathematics 1 course unit One of the following courses (by advisement) MAT 128/Calculus B MAT 200/Discrete Mathematics STA 215/Statistical Inference 1 course unit One of the following courses (by advisement) MAT 128/Calculus B MAT 200/Discrete Mathematics STA 215/Statistical Inference 1 course unit Physics

-BIO 498/Biological Seminar

-(Qualified students may use BIO 495/496 to serve as the capstone experience-see Biology course descriptions.)

-Total major courses 7 course units

-CHE 201, 202/General Chemistry I, II 2 course units CHE 331, 332/Organic Chemistry I, II 2 course units MAT 127/Calculus A 1 course unit One of the following courses (by advisement) 1 course unit

-MAT 128/Calculus B

-MAT 200/Discrete Mathematics STA 215/Statistical Inference

-PHY 201, 202/Physics I, II 2 course units

-Total required correlate courses 8 course units

-The remainder of requirements for the major will be taken at Rutgers-NJ Medical School.
-Please note: Rutgers-NJMS also requires that students in the program participate in an independent research project (with or without academic credit) prior to starting coursework at Rutgers-NJMS.
+Students must complete 24 course units (4 courses per semester for 6 semesters) at TCNJ with a minimum of 2 STEM courses per semester or advanced courses toward second major or minor.
+The remaining requirements for the major will be taken at Rutgers-NJ Medical School.